*This article includes affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Cucumber, lime juice, and a few mint leaves.

-Pro tip: If you do not have a powerful blender, process tough or fibrous vegetables like kale and carrots in a food processor first.
+Pro tip: If you do not have a powerful blender (people swear by the Vitamix), process tough or fibrous vegetables like kale and carrots in a food processor first (I love my Cuisinart food processor).
 Freeze processed vegetables in an ice cube tray and drop a few cubes into your smoothie.
 This should help create a smoother texture.

 For extra fiber and healthy fat add 1-2 tablespoons of flax seed* or chia seeds.